-In July 2021, our sponsor paid \$25,000 to cover certain expenses on our behalf in consideration of 2,875,000 Class B ordinary shares, par value \$0.0001.
+In July 2021, our prior sponsor paid \$25,000 to cover certain expenses on our behalf in consideration for 2,875,000 founder shares.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of our initial public offering.
-Up to 375,000 founder shares were subject to forfeiture by our sponsor depending on the extent to which the underwriters' overallotment option was exercised.
-Due to the underwriters' option to exercise in full its over-allotment at the initial public offering, no founder shares remain subject to forfeiture and our sponsor currently holds 20% of the issued and outstanding shares of our ordinary shares.
+Up to 375,000 founder shares were subject to forfeiture by our prior sponsor depending on the extent to which the underwriters' over-allotment option was exercised.
+Due to the underwriters' option to exercise in full its over-allotment at the initial public offering, no founder shares remain subject to forfeiture and our prior sponsor currently holds 12.1% of our issued and outstanding ordinary shares.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor purchased an aggregate of 6,850,000 private placement warrants for a purchase price of \$1.00 per whole warrant in a private placement that occurred simultaneously with the closing of our initial public offering.
+Our prior sponsor purchased an aggregate of 6,850,000 private placement warrants for a purchase price of \$1.00 per whole warrant in a private placement that occurred simultaneously with the closing of our initial public offering.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment.
-The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may be subject to certain transfer restrictions contained in the letter agreement by and among the company, the sponsor and any other parties thereto, as amended from time to time, including that any permitted transferees must enter into a written agreement with the company agreeing to be bound by the transfer restrictions contained in such letter agreement.
-If any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such opportunity to such entity.
-Our officers and directors currently have certain relevant fiduciary duties or contractual obligations that may take priority over their duties to us.
+The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may be subject to certain transfer restrictions contained in the letter agreement by and among the Company, our prior sponsor and any other parties thereto, as amended from time to time, including that any permitted transferees must enter into a written agreement with the Company agreeing to be bound by the transfer restrictions contained in such letter agreement.